arvindkasale08/billpay_simulator/Readme.md

 3. Import the dump present at the root level with name "dump.sql" in mysql.

-4. Change the database username / pwd in app.properties in "src/main/resources".
+4. Change the database username / pwd in applicationContext.xml in "src/main/resources".

 5. Run "mvn clean install -X" at root level.